veracruz-project/icecap/examples/README.md

 [Nix](https://nixos.org/manual/nix/stable/) (version `>= 2.4`).
 If you are not
 using Docker, see [../docs/hacking.md](../docs/hacking.md) for information about using our Nix remote cache.
-If you want to incorporate IceCap into a build system without Nix, see [Building without Nix](../docs/building-without-nix.md).
+If you want to incorporate IceCap into a build system without Nix, see [IceCap without Nix](../docs/icecap-without-nix.md).

 First, clone this respository and its submodules: